BSc (Hons) Criminology and Criminal Justice

 Additional Requirements

-GCSEs: The College normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.
+GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.

 Information requested on this form should be completed in as much detail in order to process your application successfully.
 All fields marked * must be completed.